bblfsh/bblfshd/README.md

 semodule -i bblfshd.pp
 ```

-If you were already running an instance of bblfshd, you will need to delete the
+If you were already running an instance of *bblfshd*, you will need to delete the
 container (`docker rm -f bblfshd`) and run it again (`docker run...`).

 Once the module has been loaded with `semodule` the change should persist even